pranavlathigara/awesome-iOS-Library-Curator/README.md

 - My Personal Favorites
 - Example Projects (to be broken down furthur)

 #### First, the gold standard libraries.
 The essentials --- You **NEED** to know about these !!
-You're likely to include each of these in most of them
+You're likely to include a few of these in your own iOS projects

 - **[AFNetworking](https://github.com/AFNetworking/AFNetworking)**: Probably the most "starred" iOS project on Github, and for good reason.
 AFNetworking wraps most of the complicated NSURLSession / HTTP / Core Data into one easy to use library.
 - **[ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa)**: If you haven't heard about this one, well, you're in for a serious treat.
 This lib makes your iOS code _Functional_ and _Reactive_.
 Find out more from their documentation on their github page or from their [website](http://reactivecocoa.io/)